Jamie Dimon, JP Morgan Chase CEO, Considered Run For President

 After Dimon’s comments last year that he could beat Trump in an election, the president struck back on Twitter.

-“The problem with banker Jamie Dimon running for President is that he doesn’t have the aptitude or ‘smarts’ & is a poor public speaker & nervous mess,” the president tweeted last September 13.
+“The problem with banker Jamie Dimon running for President is that he doesn’t have the aptitude or ‘smarts’ & is a poor public speaker & nervous mess,” the president tweeted on September 13.
 “Otherwise he is wonderful.
 I’ve made a lot of bankers, and others, look much smarter than they are with my great economic policy.”

 Dimon, a billionaire, has been CEO of JP Morgan Chase since 2005.
-Prior to that, he was CEO of Bank One, at the time that that bank was acquired by JP Morgan.
-Dimon whethered the 2008 financial crisis, with the aide of Troubled Asset Relief Program (TARP) funds, and JP Morgan has remained the largest bank on Wall Street.
+Prior to that, he was CEO of Bank One, at the time that the bank was acquired by JP Morgan.
+Dimon weathered the 2008 financial crisis, with the aid of Troubled Asset Relief Program (TARP) funds, and JP Morgan Chase has remained the largest bank on Wall Street.

 EXCLUSIVE: Jamie Dimon, the billionaire CEO of J.P.
 Morgan Chase, spent much of last year mulling a 2020 presidential run, sources say.
 He ultimately decided that he couldn't win either party's nomination. @WilfredFrost #CNBC https://t.co/cm9XdSsIrx